Emilia-Maria/Romanian-Sign-Language-Image-Classification/README.md

 # Romanian-Sign-Language-Image-Classification
 This repository contains the dataset and the Jupyter notebooks in which the experiments were run for recognizing Romanian Sign Language (RSL) alphabet.
+The dataset contains 1000 images for 26 letters of the Romanian alphabet (Î, J, Ș, Ț, Z were excluded since they are represented by moving the hand).

 ## Setup
 In order to run the Jupyter notebooks in this repo, please clone it in a Google Colab with the following comand: